ARTICLE II MEMBERSHIP

 - To increase the value of Shorthorns, by suggesting innovative national, regional, and local advertisement.

 - To increase awareness of Shorthorns among beef producers, meat retailers, and consumers.

 - To develop business opportunities that will increase red meat sales of Shorthorn origin.

-- To increase amount of Shorthorn genetics in the commercial cow/calf industry.
+- To increase the amount of Shorthorn genetics used in the commercial cow/calf and beef industry.

-- To increase the value of Shorthorn genetics in the commercial cow/calf industry.
+- To increase the value of Shorthorn genetics in the commercial cow/calf and beef industry.

-- Develop programs that will encourage the commercial cow/calf industry to utilize American Shorthorn Association services.
+- Develop programs that will encourage the commercial cow/calf and beef industry to utilize American Shorthorn Association services.